 A substantial and potentially increasing portion of our products are manufactured by foundries located in the Peoples Republic of China, or the PRC, and a large number of our customers are geographically concentrated in the PRC.
 In addition, approximately 30 percent of our employees are located in this area and we made an investment of \$10,000 in Semiconductor Manufacturing International Corporation (SMIC) located in Shanghai, China in the third quarter of 2003.
 Disruptions from natural disasters, health epidemics (including new outbreaks of SARS) and political, social and economic instability may affect the region, and would have a negative impact on our results of operations.
 In addition, the economy of the PRC differs from the economies of many countries in respects such as structure, government involvement, level of development, growth rate, capital reinvestment, allocation of resources, self-sufficiency, rate of inflation and balance of payments position, among others.
 In the past, the economy of the PRC has been primarily a planned economy subject to state plans.
 Since the entry of the PRC into the World Trade Organization in 2002, the PRC government has been reforming its economic and political systems.
 These reforms have resulted in significant economic growth and social change.
-We cannot assure, however, that the PRC government's policies for economic or social conditions.
+We cannot assure, however, that the PRC government's policies for economic reforms will be consistent or effective.
+Our results of operations and financial position may be harmed by changes in the PRC's political, economic or social conditions.